The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 If you want to use your own retarget subject instead of using one of the supplied samples, ViconFemaleSample or ViconMaleSample, copy your FBX file to:

 - Start Evoke, and on the Retarget menu, select Launch Setup (or start Retarget in one of the other ways described in Set up character retargeting).

-- In the Vicon Retarget window, click the New Subject button at the top of the Retarget Setup tab.
+- In the Vicon Retarget window, at the top of the Retarget Setup panel, click New Subject.

 - In the Create Retarget Subject dialog box:

-- In the Source Skeleton section, click in the Filepath field and select the required template.
+- In the Source Skeleton section, click in the Source Skeleton field and select the required template.

-- In the Target FBX section, click in the Filepath field and select the required FBX file.
+- In the Target Properties section, click in the Target FBX field and select the required FBX file.

-- In the Root Segment field, select the appropriate root (if you are not sure, try hips or pelvis).
+- In the Target Root field, select the appropriate root (if you are not sure, try hips or pelvis).

 - To create the target subject, click Create.